Gopal-Dahale/ILearnQuantum/README.md

 [Blog][6]

-This article is in continuation to the previous one on [collision finding](#quantum-collision-finding) as the part of [Womanium](https://womanium.org/Quantum) Global Media Project Initiative 2023.
+This article is in continuation to the previous one on [collision finding](#quantum-collision-finding) as part of [Womanium](https://womanium.org/Quantum) Global Media Project Initiative 2023.
 After building on the theoretical foundations, we implemented the BHT algorithm using Qiskit for small hash functions.

 <p align="center">
     <img height="250" src="docs/content/posts/bht/images/output_14_0.png" alt="bht circuit">
     <img height="250" src="docs/content/posts/bht/images/output_23_0.png" alt="output probabilities">
 </p>
 <p align="center">
-    (Left) Grover's circuit for BHT algorithm which uses 2 iterations of Grover's algorithm to find the collision in 5 bit hash function.
-(Right) The output probabilities of the circuit onf ideal and noisy simulator.
+    (Left) Grover's circuit for the BHT algorithm uses 2 iterations of Grover's algorithm to find the collision in a 5-bit hash function.
+(Right) The output probabilities of the circuit on an ideal and noisy simulator.
 </p>

 ## Quantum Collision Finding

 [Blog][5]

 This blog post was part of the [Womanium](https://womanium.org/Quantum) Global Media Project Initiative 2023.
 We introduced the concept of finding collisions in hash functions using a quantum algorithm named BHT.
-A theoritical description of the algorithm and its limitations is presented and is also compared to classical algorithms.
-The article also introduces concepts like qRAM and collision complexity in classical and quantum setting.
+A theoretical description of the algorithm and its limitations is presented and is also compared to classical algorithms.
+The article also introduces concepts like qRAM and collision complexity in classical and quantum settings.

 <p align="center">
 <img width="500" src="docs/content/posts/bht/images/grover_animation.gif" title="Error corrected circuit for GHZ-State on 54 qubits" /><br>
 </p>
 <p align="center">
-    Amplitude of quantum states during Grover's iterations for finding collision in 5 bit hash function.
+    The amplitude of quantum states during Grover's iterations for finding a collision in a 5-bit hash function.
 </p>